breach-report/breachreport-api/docs/03-manage-emails-domains.md

 **Request method:** `POST`

-This API call accepts an email address and adds it to a Breach Report account.
+This API call accepts an email address and adds it to the Breach Report account.
 The BR account must be associated with the secret API key (needs to be included in the request header).

-The request returns a response code and a status message.
+The API call returns a response code and a status message including the Email ID.

 How to construct the request: